system76/docs/_articles/upgrade.md

 ## 1. Prepare for the Upgrade

 First, we recommend having Ubuntu installation media (i.e. a DVD or USB drive) handy before starting any upgrades in case something goes wrong.
 You'll need to download a copy of Ubuntu.
 You can download a copy from [ubuntu.com](http://www.ubuntu.com/download/desktop).
-Save the file on your hard drive.

 ### - Create an Installation USB Drive -